robcarver17/pysystemtrade/docs/futures.md

 <a name="futures_data_workflow"></a>
 # A futures data workflow

-This section describes a typical workflow for setting up futures data from scratch:
+This section describes a typical workflow for setting up futures data from scratch, and setting up a mongoDB database full of the required data:

 1. [Set up some static configuration information](#set_up_instrument_config) for instruments, and [roll parameters](#set_up_roll_parameter_config)
 2. Get, and store, [some historical data](#get_historical_data)